lxlxlxhere/AN6007/README.txt

 3. store_readings.py
 4. app.py

-"_original" means that it is the last version.
+"_original" means that it is the last version, used only as a backup.